laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 Further, it's advisable to not impact user-serving environments by validating changes on them.
 As such, it's common to require a _staging_ environment to complement a _production_ environment.

-Technoblather was initially built as one `terraform` stack serving as it's production environment.
+Technoblather was initially built as one `terraform` stack serving as its production environment.
-Given it's live and user-facing, I wanted to be able to continue use it as a project for tinkering and learning without potentially impacting users on the blog.
+Given it's live and user-facing, I wanted to be able to continue to use it as a project for tinkering and learning `aws` and `terraform` without potentially impacting users.
+Further, refactoring already-deployed infrastructure served as a good opportunity to learn - this task could happen in real-world operational work.
 So, I needed to refactor my infrastructure-as-code configuration to facilitate two stacks for the same configuration: one for production, and one for staging.
 You can take a peek at the final result [here](https://www.staging.technoblather.ca).